Tezeroth/VRMOBDESK-REFACTOR/README.md

   - StateMachine: A simple state machine implementation
   - PerformanceOptimizer: Optimizes performance for first-time interactions

-The legacy code is still available in the root directory for reference and fallback if needed.
+Legacy code has been moved to the `temp/` directory for reference while keeping the main codebase clean and organized.

 ## Development